ivon852/bedrock-night-vision-behavior-pack/README.md

 # Night vision behavior pack for Minecraft Bedrock 1.19+
-This behaivor pack make you have night vision effect all the time.
+This behaivor pack makes you have night vision effect all the time.

 License: GNU Affero General Public License 3.0